win-acme/win-acme.github.io/reference/plugins/installation/index.md

 ## Multiple
 More than one plugin can run by choosing them in order of execution.
-In interactive mode you will be asked, for unattended mode you can provide a comma seperated list, e.g. `--installation certificatestore,pemfiles`
+In interactive mode you will be asked, for unattended mode you can provide a comma separated list, e.g. `--installation certificatestore,pemfiles`

 ## Default (default settings)